bluekvirus/Stage.js/README.md

 The Framework
 =============
-For building modern web application with many contexts (including a data-heavy administration context).
+ProJS.Client - an infrastructure for building modern web application with many contexts (e.g a data-heavy administration context).

 What's next?
 ------------
+0. New project folder structure;
 1. A basic development .md doc (static);
 2. Use more Promise/A+ patterns in async op sequence (animation, remote data, delays/ticks - jQuery & node[bluebird](https://github.com/petkaantonov/bluebird));
 Note that this is different than *Co-op Events* we used between views.